akeneo/Dockerfiles/README.md

 If you are new to Docker, please start with the [getting started section](https://github.com/akeneo/Dockerfiles/blob/master/Docs/getting-started.md).
 And even if you are not new, it is a good start to understand how these images are intended to be used.

-Then, you can find out how to use these images
+Then, you can find out how to use these images in detail:
-- for Symfony development in the [Symfony docker-compose section](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/compose.md).
+- for PHP application development in the [Symfony docker-compose section](https://github.com/akeneo/Dockerfiles/blob/master/Docs/symfony/compose.md).
 - for Akeneo development and behat testing in the [Akeneo docker-compose section](https://github.com/akeneo/Dockerfiles/blob/master/Docs/akeneo/compose.md).

 Please read carefully the [troubleshoothing section](https://github.com/akeneo/Dockerfiles/blob/master/Docs/troubleshooting.md) if you encounter any problem.